 DAY 11: AKUREYRI

 From Myvatn, it’s on to Iceland’s other major city, Akureyri.
 Well, “major” is a relative term…It only has around 20,000 inhabitants!
 On the way, we’ll stop at Godafoss, also known as the “Waterfall of the Gods.”
-We’ll learn all about traditional Icelandic life here as we visit the turf homes (houses built into the ground), check out the Akureyri Church, and even enjoy a cooking lesson!
+We’ll learn all about traditional Icelandic life here as we visit the turf homes (houses built into the ground), and check out the impressive Akureyri Church!

 DAYS 12 – 13: REYKJAVIK